About the Series

 The numbers in the index refer to document numbers rather than to page numbers.

 The Advisory Committee on Historical Diplomatic Documentation, established under the Foreign Relations statute, monitors the overall compilation and editorial process of the series and advises on all aspects of the preparation of the series and declassification of records.
 The Advisory Committee does not necessarily review the contents of individual volumes in the series, but it makes recommendations on issues that come to its attention and reviews volumes as it deems necessary to fulfill its advisory and statutory obligations.

 The Office of Information Programs and Services, Bureau of Administration, conducted the declassification review for the Department of State of the documents published in this volume.
 The review was conducted in accordance with the standards set forth in Executive Order 13526 on Classified National Security Information and applicable laws.

-The Office of the Historian is confident, on the basis of the research conducted in preparing this volume and as a result of the declassification review process described above, that the documentation and editorial notes presented here provide a thorough, accurate, and reliable [Page VII]record of the Carter administration’s response to the Iranian hostage crisis.
+The Office of the Historian is confident, on the basis of the research conducted in preparing this volume and as a result of the declassification review process described above, that the documentation and edito [Page VII] rial notes presented here provide a thorough, accurate, and reliable—given the limitations of space—record of the Carter administration’s foreign economic policy.

 Adam M. Howard, Ph.D.